powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 This parameter is only used if the transformer voltage control is enabled and of mode `AFTER_GENERATOR_VOLTAGE_CONTROL`.
 If this parameter is set to `true`, transformers of the same voltage control (meaning controlling the same bus) are merged and the algorithm tries to maintain the initial difference between rhos.
-If the voltage at controlled bus is closed to the target voltage at initial step of the outer loop, the algorithm blocks transformers at their initial tap positions.
+If the voltage at controlled bus is closed to the target voltage at initial step of the outer loop, the algorithm blocks transformers at their initial tap positions.<br>
 The default value of this parameter is `false`.

 ### generatorVoltageControlMinNominalVoltage